corda/corda/docs/source/design/bridge-hsm-integration/design.md

 * Full documentation and deployment instruction required for final shipping including consideration of key creation
 * Handle silently HSM session timeout
 * Handle HSM HA if available for that HSM
-* No requirement to ship with HSM jar assume dynamically linked to HSM jars
+* No requirement to ship with HSM jar.
+Assume dynamically linked to any HSM jars
 * No dependency on Corda Node module in float
 * Support different HSM for different key classes e.g. SSL Peer vs Tunnel vs artemis?
 * Upfront limitation that artemis might not work with HSM to be acceptable